Blackhawk, California

 Blackhawk is an unincorporated planned community and census-designated place located in Contra Costa County, California, United States, east of Danville and Oakland.
 As of the 2020 census it had a population of 9,637.
-Governed by county rules/regulations and a homeowner association (HOA), Blackhawk has a country club, two golf courses, sports complex, restaurants, and the adjacent Blackhawk Plaza.
-24-hour security plus additional law enforcement contracted through the Contra Costa County Sheriff's Office is provided by HOA dues.
+Governed by county rules/regulations and a homeowner association (HOA), Blackhawk has a country club, two golf courses, sports complex, restaurants, and abuts the Blackhawk Plaza mall.
+HOA dues provide 24-hour security plus additional law enforcement contracted through the Contra Costa County Sheriff's Office.
 The area is covered by the San Ramon Valley Fire Protection District.
 The ZIP code is 94506.
 The community is inside area code 925.
-Blackhawk is known for its uniform architecture and suburban lifestyle, with the median household income being $167,875 and median home price of $1,117,500.

-Blackhawk Ranch, 1917 to 1979
+Blackhawk Ranch

 Blackhawk Ranch was established in 1917 by Ansel Mills Easton and his son-in-law William Q. Ward, in an area east of the San Ramon and Sycamore Valleys.
-The name came from a famous Irish racehorse named Blackhawk that Easton's family had once owned.
-The land passed through the hands of several owners, including Raymond Force (the owner of the Caterpillar Tractor Company), the Hawaii-based sugar and pineapple company Castle & Cooke and Howard Peterson (owner of Peterson Tractor).
+The name came from an Irish racehorse named Blackhawk that Easton's family had once owned (who in turn was named for the Sauk chieftain Black Hawk).
+The land passed through the hands of several owners, including Raymond Force (the owner of the Caterpillar Tractor Company), the Hawaii-based sugar and pineapple company Castle & Cooke, and Howard Peterson (owner of Peterson Tractor).

-In 1975, Peterson sold the land to Florida developer Ken Behring, who planned a housing development of 4800 dwelling units over 4200 acre of land.
-Critics charged that the plan would have various negative impacts, related to urban sprawl, environmental damage and violations of the County General Plan.
-A group of environmentalists and local residents called Amigos de Diablo organized against the Blackhawk Development Corporation, but were sued for libel.
-The Blackhawk Development Corporation finally reduced the number of homes planned to 2400 and offered more than 2000 acre of open space to Mount Diablo State Park.

-Communities

-Blackhawk is divided into seven individual gated communities scattered along Blackhawk Road, connected by a 3 mi long jogging trail.
+Development